robertsd1072/A_Database_Platform/README.md

 - Improve malloc and free to O(1) operations (DONE)
 - Prevent dashes in column names (DONE)
 - Creating table but delete all added data if encounters error (DONE)
-- Make colDataNode's row_data not store data but just ptr and then have linked list with all unique row_data (DONE)
-	- I found a better solution: when select values on disk, just have the row_data point to the value in the frequent list, so no extra memory, no need to free (DONE)
-	- If custom values are generated, then set ->generated to true and know to free (DONE)
-	- I guess I could still use a linked list for custom values (DONE)
 - Need to redo how functions return ints, and define const names for them, and make sure all functions return an error properly (DONE)
 - Reorganize how data is actually stored so \_Col_Data\_ actually just holds an offet to data in a big file with the entire table's data, to save space on duplicates values
 - MAYBE Remove first(), last(), and just use min(), max() for dates
 - Convert function
+- Maintain tree like structure of selects, but have list of unique select nodes and free that list instead of freeing the tree
+	- Cuz then could have mutiple pointers to a single select, would not have to copy nodes, and performance would be better

 To Do List:
 - Improve performance of HTML/javascript table (DONE)
 - Create an API Gateway (DONE)
+- Add "How it Works" button to website (DONE)
+- Redo parsing to apply wheres directly to base table (DONE)
+	- tab_cols_info_head may get duplicate if col declared twice (DONE)
+- Prevent Agg Funcs in wheres (except having), cases, and math (DONE)
+- Remove unique_values_head from cols (DONE)
+- Order by sorting apparently doesn't work (DONE)
+- Multithreading
+	- Getting data from disk (DONE)
+	- For wheres (DONE individual comparison, but could make thread for each node in tree)
+	- For cases (DONE finding valid rows per when, but could make threads array init)
+	- For math (DONE evaluating each row's math node, but could make thread for each node in tree)
+	- For agg funcs (DONE init array, but could make threads for finding groups)
+- Improve join performance (DONE)
+	- Only allow left cols on left side of inequality, right on right (DONE)
+	- Ensure functionality of "on and", "on or" (DONE)
+	- Ensure functionality of "on a > b" and others (DONE)
+	- Need to make a temp col_data_arr for each col in on clause (DONE)
+	- If math, case, or func, need to init whole col first before sort (DONE)
+	- Then merge sort the temp col_data_arr (DONE)
+	- Compare both col_data_arrs sequential (DONE)
+	- Can add multithreading for comparisons
 - Reconsider usage of frequent lists
 	- If using them, allow access via shared memory

 New Tests to Add
-- (Front End) select * from LIQUOR_SALES_FULL where BRAND_NAME = 'TIPPY COW ''VANILLA SOFT SERVE'' RUM';
+- (DONE Front End) select * from LIQUOR_SALES_FULL where BRAND_NAME = 'TIPPY COW ''VANILLA SOFT SERVE'' RUM';
-- (Javascript removes plus) select EFFECTIVE + 100 EFFECTIVE_PLUS_HUNDRED from LIQUOR_LICENSES_FULL
+- (DONE Nodejs removes plus) select EFFECTIVE + 100 EFFECTIVE_PLUS_HUNDRED from LIQUOR_LICENSES_FULL
-- (Front End) select (100 - CT_REGISTRATION_NUMBER) HMM from LIQUOR_LICENSES_FULL
+- (DONE Front End) select (100 - CT_REGISTRATION_NUMBER) HMM from LIQUOR_LICENSES_FULL
-- (Back End) select BRAND_NAME, CT_REGISTRATION_NUMBER, case when CT_REGISTRATION_NUMBER > 200000 then 'WOW' when CT_REGISTRATION_NUMBER > 100000 then 'ok' else 'yikes'  end NEW_CASE from LIQUOR_LICENSES_FULL
+- (DONE Back End) select BRAND_NAME, CT_REGISTRATION_NUMBER, case when CT_REGISTRATION_NUMBER > 200000 then 'WOW' when CT_REGISTRATION_NUMBER > 100000 then 'ok' else 'yikes'  end NEW_CASE from LIQUOR_LICENSES_FULL
+- (DONE Back End) Select * from LIQUOR_sales_FULL where QUANTITY = 8;
+- (DONE Back End) Multiple joins
+- (DONE Front End, DONE Back End) Using with view more than once
+- (DONE) Joins "on and", "on or"
+- (DONE) Joins "on a > b"